Home | England | Northern Ireland | Scotland | Wales | Media

 Understanding why and how abuse has happened is the key to understanding how to prevent it in the future.
 And prevention is always better than intervention.

 Both older men and women can be at risk of being abused.
 The Prevalence Study in 2007, which was undertaken following representations by AEA, indicated that 4% of older people (both men and women) experienced abuse in their own homes – at least 342,000 people.
-When this data was adjusted to include every instance of abuse – applying the AEA definition - the percentage figure rose to 8.6% (over 800,000 older people).
+When this data was adjusted to include every instance of abuse – applying the AEA definition - the percentage figure rises to 8.6% based on the current UK population (just over 1 million older people).

 The abuser is often well known to the person being abused.
 They may be: a partner, child or relative, a friend or neighbour, a paid or volunteer care worker, a health or social worker, or other professional.
 Older people may also be abused by a person they care for.